triSYCL/sycl/README.md

-# Experimental melting pot of Intel oneAPI DPC++ SYCL* up-stream candidate and triSYCL
+# SYCL for Vitis 2020.1: experimental melting pot with Intel oneAPI DPC++ SYCL and triSYCL for Xilinx FPGA

 ## Introduction